tdslaine/install_pulse_node/README.md

 # - Installation Steps -

-### 1. Install the GitHub client** (if not already installed)
+### 1. Install Git** (if not already installed)

-To install the GitHub client on a Unix-based system, you can use the package manager specific to your operating system.
+To install Git on a Unix-based system, you can use the package manager specific to your operating system.
 For example, on Ubuntu or Debian, you can use the following command:

    ```bash
    sudo apt-get install git